sbb-design-systems/lyne-angular/src/angular/dialog/readme.md

 The configuration object also allows to explicitly set the dialog dimensions when the dialog is opened via `SbbDialogService`.
 The variables accept both numbers, which are converted in pixel, and strings.
+Note that the dimensions are not applied when in mobile view.
+The dimensions of the mobile view are fixed by design.

 ```ts
 @Component({/* ... */})